Seven applications to divide expenses among friends without using Bizum

 Divvy

 It is important check that the application has correctly detected the prices before assigning them to the people in the group.
-In the event of an error, the option of entering the numbers manually is allowed.
+In the event of an error, the option to enter the numbers manually is allowed.

 Billr